Skip to main content

 Staying For the Kids

-Will having children make marriage last longer?
+Will having children make marriages last?

 Children, it is supposed, so enrich a marriage that it is more likely to endure over time.
 They bring a unique stimulus, necessitate close teamwork, and foster intimate communication.
 While some would argue that they could seek such stimuli elsewhere, and others would say that they can do without that sort of personal development, the naysayers are not strong enough to displace a nuclear family ideal that has persisted despite change in the 20th and 21st centuries.